-Born into a family in rural Richland County, Dr. Ike Davis was surrounded by hard workers.
-"My mother and father loved school, and although they had some education, schools were not available to them," said Dr. Davis.
+Born into a family in rural Richland County, Dr. Isaiah “Ike” Davis was surrounded by hard workers.
+"My mother and father loved school, and although they had some education, schools were not available to them," Davis said.

 Haley Sulka and Natalie Hahn, MUSC planned giving officers, recently sat down with Jon van Heerden, M.D. to learn a little more about him and why he supports MUSC.

 Jade is a small-town girl from Union, South Carolina, and Jacob is from Manhattan.
 Seemingly very different, they have something in common: they both received scholarships toward their education.